ntrf/tinyTLS/README.rst

 TinyTLS
 =========

-TLS 1.1 implementation designed to be small and easy to integrate
+TLS 1.0 client implementation designed to be small and easy to integrate

 NOTICE